CharuniKaushalya/Freelancing-Frontend/README.md

-# Admin panel framework based on Angular, Bootstrap 4 and Angular CLI
+# Freelancing Platform based on Angular, Bootstrap 4 and Angular CLI

-## Angular 1.x version
-Here you can find Angular 1.x based version: [Blur Admin](http://akveo.github.io/blur-admin/)

 ## Installation